awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/README.md

 Specifically, this application solves a fictitious use case of a hotel in New York City that receives guest feedback on comment cards in a variety of languages.

 These comment cards are uploaded through a web client, transformed using a suite of machine learning services, and rendered through the same web client.
+The end result contains the original image, an English translation of the text, and an audio element.

 ---